Tuesday, March 25, 2025

 When is the Glenfarclas Cross Country Chase?

-The Glenfarclas Cross Country Chase will be run at 15:20 on the 12th of March, 2025.
-It is the fourth race on day 2 of the Cheltenham Festival.
+The Glenfarclas Cross Country Chase is the fourth race on day 2 of the Cheltenham Festival.

 How many fences are in the Glenfarclas Cross Country Chase?